bricenocar/MCOM/src/MCOM.ScanOnDemand.UI/PcfComponents/readme.txt

 -The solution package is created under solutions\bin\release (For Unmanaged solution under solutions\bin\debug) -Upload the package to PowerApps solutions (Import solution)

+UPDATES - NEW VERSIONS!!!

+When doing changes to the Component the version has to be incremented.
+I like to keep both the solution and the component with the same versions.
+So let's say we want to go from 1.0.1 to 1.0.2:

+-Change the version in Solution.xml under ComponentFolder\solutions\src\other\solution.xml
+Ex:
+<Version>1.0.2</Version>

+-Change the version in ControlManifest.Input.xml under the ComponentFolder
+Ex:
+<control namespace="Mcom.Pcf.Components" constructor="TermPickerControl" version="1.0.2" .......

+Package again and import ;-)

 Hope you have a nice day!!!
 Enjoy!!!